ArturKlajnerok/go-learning/concurrency/README.md

 Making progress on more than one task simultaneously is known as concurrency.
 Concurrency is the notion of multiple things happening at the same time.

+Do not communicate by sharing memory; instead, share memory by communicating.

 https://github.com/golang/go/wiki/LearnConcurrency
 https://golang.org/doc/effective_go.html#concurrency